 Each presentation consisted of two simultaneous meetings, one for the Spanish presentation and one for the English presentation.
 As attendees arrived, they were directed to the appropriate meeting room.
 Providing simultaneous but separate meetings proved to be more consumer and vendor friendly as opposed to conducting meetings back to back.
-Each presentation, both the Spanish and English, consisted of showing a Power Point and providing additional information, based on questions from the audience.
+Each presentation in Spanish and English included a Power Point and a Question and Answer session, based on questions from the audience.
 An overview of the importance of the data and participant feedback to improve utilization was encouraged.
-The meeting were free flowing between the audience and presenter; participants were encouraged to interact with the presenter.
-The data was shown in graphs and charts for FY 2016/2017.
+The meetings were free flowing between the audience and presenter; participants were encouraged to interact with the presenter(s).
+The data was shown in graphs and charts for FY 2017/2018.
 The graphs and charts presented to the community members can be found in Appendix II.